kd-s-t/stake-on-it/AWS_HACKATHON_SUBMISSION_CHECKLIST.md

 - [x] Code is well-organized and commented

 ### 3. Video Pitch/Overview
-- [ ] Video demonstrates all key features
+- [ ] Video demonstrates all key features (5 minutes recommended)
 - [ ] Clear voiceover explanation
 - [ ] Shows user flow and functionality
 - [ ] Highlights AI-powered predictions feature
 - [ ] Shows staking/betting workflow
-- [ ] Video is under recommended length (typically 3-5 minutes)
+- [ ] Video is 5 minutes in length (recommended)
-- [ ] Video is uploaded to YouTube/Vimeo and linked in submission
+- [ ] Video is uploaded to YouTube/Vimeo/Google Drive and linked in submission (must be publicly accessible)

 ### 4. Proof of AWS AI Tools Usage (CRITICAL)
 - [ ] Screenshots of Amazon Q Developer in action